Blog

 The Best Social Media Aggregators

-Social media aggregators allow you to pull of your social posts into one place and share those with your audience.
+Social media aggregators allow you to pull all of your social posts into one place and share those with your audience.
 The most common way to use a social media aggregator is to embed a social feed on your website.
 For example, you might add your Instagram posts to the footer of your website for some extra color and personality.
-However, you can also stream a social media feed to a smart TV for an event such as a conference or a wedding.
-In this guide, we show you the top social media aggregators to consider.
-We've even got some free options!
+You can also stream a social media feed to a smart TV for an event such as a conference or a wedding as well.
+The variety of applications and creative ways social media aggregators can be utilized make them a powerful tool for sharing your feeds.

 Curator.io is an easy-to-customize aggregator that lets you pull from over a dozen sources.
 If you'd like to give Curator.io's free forever plan a spin